-Exercises and stretches for people working for hours at a desk are available on the internet
+Exercises and stretches for people working at a desk.

 Buggyfit have made part of their Buggyfit at home programme available for free.
 From this, you can learn from their specialist women’s health Physio, Megan, and Founder Emma, on just how your body has changed during childbirth and how to re-strengthen it going forwards (please note charges apply after free content has expired).

 Since Isis Cyclists can't organise any rides during the current coronavirus outbreak, they've put together a selection of routes on their website.
 The routes vary in distance (and hills!).

 - Wednesdays at 11am: Yoga (beginners)

 The GO Active, Get Healthy programme is a free 6 month programme to support people living with Type 2 Diabetes in Oxfordshire to become more active.
 Physical activity can help you to manage your diabetes through better control of blood sugar levels, as well as improving overall physical and mental wellbeing.
 We know that for many people, taking up physical activity can be daunting which is why the GO Active Get Healthy programme is centred around 6 months of motivational interviewing, goal setting, confidence building and support to help you increase your physical activity levels in a manageable and sustainable way.

 Activities for older people and people with health conditions

 Dance creative is an Oxfordshire based Company specialising in work with older communities.
 They are delivering weekly dance classes for older people through their 'Dance for Life' programme online.

 They are currently offering an opportunity for new participants to take part in 'Dance for Life' online.

 Sessions take place weekly through Zoom, with a Creative Dance Class followed by social time and chat.